bloodwithmilk25/django-xlspopulator/README.md

       four = models.CharField(max_length=150)
     ```
     <img src="https://github.com/bloodwithmilk25/django-xlspopulator/blob/master/col_names.jpg">
-1. Then you need to create `populate.py` file at one level with your `manage.py`
+1. Then you need to create `populate.py` file at the one level with your `manage.py`
 1. Put following code there:
     ```python
     # populate.py